alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 \*\*\*
 {: .centered }

+**October 2014**

-Two hour break between lectures.
-That leaves enough time to fit in a bit of research.
-A novel idea pops into my head.
-I do a literature check, and find my exact idea in a paper from eight years ago.
+An interesting idea pops into my head.
+I do a literature check, and find my exact idea in a paper from seven years ago.

-Confidence runs through me
+It's a bittersweet finding, but I'm still proud of myself.
 Another researcher had the same idea, and they got a paper out of it!
 Maybe I'm not a fraud after all.
-I spend the rest of the week reading and implementing.
+And, I see some interesting extensions that aren't mentioned in the literature.

+For the next week, I'm riding a high of accomplishment, making steady progress on an implementation.
 Then, it all goes wrong.
-All my classes ramp up at the same time.
+My classes all ramp up at the same time.
-I spend my days going to lecture and my nights doing homework and projects, Sorry research, I don't have time for you.
-I need to learn about thread schedulers and clopen sets and infinite-dimensional vector spaces and Jacobians and you need to wait.
-You have to wait.
+I spend my days in lecture and my nights doing homework and projects.
+Resarch goes on the back burner.
+I'm sorry!
+I don't have time for you!
+I need to learn about thread schedulers, about clopen sets and Jacobians, and you need to wait.
+You have to wait for me.
 Please.

-By the end of the week, I've done literally no research.
-I sheepishly try to cobble something together in time for my one-on-one, but I can't do much with no new ideas and no new code.
+No amount of pleading can change the facts: by my next one-on-one, I've done literally no research.
+I sheepishly try to cobble something together in time for my meeting, but I can't do much with no new ideas and no new code.
+(Besides, grad students are the sharpest bullshit detectors I know.
+It comes with the territory.)

-In my meeting, I hear disappointment in his words, and I can't tell if he's actually disappointed or if I'm adding my self-loathing into his speech because that's what I want to hear.
-I have time that afternoon, but I go home instead, because I'm in too bad a mood to work effectively.
+In my meeting, I hear disappointment in his words, but I can't tell if he's actually disappointed or if I'm reading self-loathing because that's what I want to hear.
+I finally have free time that afternoon, but I go home instead.
+I'm in too bad a mood to do any work.

-Instead of catching up on work or catching up with friends, I lie on my bed and stare at the ceiling, thoughts swirling in my head.
+Instead of meeting up with friends, I lie on my bed and stare at the ceiling, thoughts swirling in my head.

 *You're pushing yourself too hard.
 You need to slow down.*